 Grade 9 - The Written Word

 Writing is a core life skill and a core part of the freshman curriculum.
 The ninth-grade writing experience includes some particularly distinctive elements that punctuate students’ English and World History classes.
 Students write 24 five-paragraph essays in English, and they learn to craft effective outlines and compose a scholarly research paper in World History.
-Students celebrate the written word orally through participation in Poetry Outloud, a nationally recognized program that helps them gain a strong appreciation for masterworks of poetry.
-Collectively, these experiences are foundational for work in grades 10-12, for college and beyond.
+Students celebrate the written word orally through participation in Poetry Out Loud, a nationally recognized program that helps them gain a strong appreciation for masterworks of poetry.
+Canterbury students are also state leaders in the Scholastic Writing Competition.
+Collectively, these experiences are foundational for work in Grades 10-12, for college and beyond.

 Early in their sophomore year, Canterbury students launch their studies in U.S. History and American Literature and Composition with a trip to Chicago to explore the broad brushstrokes of American intellectual and cultural history.
-The trip centers on two key components: a boat tour and lecture on Chicago’s internationally recognized architecture, and a chronological survey of major American artworks at the Art Institute of Chicago.
+The trip centers on two key components: a boat tour and lecture featuring Chicago’s internationally recognized architecture, and a chronological survey of major American artworks at the Art Institute of Chicago.
 In addition to providing a window into various periods of American history and culture, the field study serves as a frame of reference for the sophomore humanities classes and the major research project.
-The broad outlines of the American experience help students understand ways in which scientific and technological developments shaped—and were shaped by—the evolution of American culture.
+The broad outlines of the American experience help students understand ways in which scientific and technological developments shaped - and were shaped by - the evolution of American culture.
 The result is to create touch points for cross-disciplinary connections during the sophomore year and a lifelong appreciation of American intellectual history.

 Grade 11 - College Bound